 Early Admission: Spend your high school senior year as a full-time SPC student

-Early Admission students must be enrolled in a Pinellas County public high school for the entire second semester of their junior year to be eligible.
+To qualify for the Early Admission Program, students must be enrolled in a Pinellas County public high school for the entire second semester of their junior year and have completed at least three years of high school with a minimum of 18 credits.
+In addition, they must meet the required GPA and College Placement Test scores.

 Early Admission Information Session Documents